JUGEND für Europa is the National Agency (Germany) for the EU programmes Erasmus+ Youth and European Solidarity Corps.

-In this capacity, the agency is responsible for implementing Erasmus+ Youth in Action in Germany.
+In this capacity, the agency is responsible for implementing Erasmus+ Youth in Germany.
 As from 1 January 2014 we are one of the four National Agencies for the EU Programme Erasmus+ in Germany.

 We implement and support projects for child and youth services experts, decision-makers, researchers, and young people who are active in this field.
 We collaborate with a large number of respected national and international partners.
 We work on behalf of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) and the European Commission.